th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 This defense uses metadata about the origin and context of training data (i.e., provenance) to detect and filter out potentially untrusted or suspicious samples.
 It assumes that poisoned samples often originate from unverified or anomalous sources.

-> **Note on adversarial accuracy:**
-> As this is a data poisoning defense, the test set is not modified by the attack.
-Therefore, adversarial accuracy is not computed and will be omitted or set to `null`.

 ----------

 **Configuration in Profile YAML:**